Training SWAT for three speeds of operation

 Train For Speed

 Since SWAT teams should train for every eventuality, teams should train at all three speeds.
-Even for the team that has made the decision that they will perform all clearing movements at stealth speed, there will come a time when the team will find itself moving at hostage rescue speed.
+Even for the team that has made the decision they will perform all clearing movements at stealth speed, there will come a time when the team will find itself moving at hostage rescue speed.
 Conditions on the ground may play out in such a manner so as to cause a team leader to shout out, “Move!
 Move!
 Move!
 Do it Now!”

 Developing conditions may also cause even a disciplined team to become adrenalized and literally speed up with neither orders nor even making a conscious decision to do so.
 In other words a team may speed up in response to an unspoken collective realization that they need to move fast to win.